Cow-Cure/cow-cure/README.md

 ## Deployment

-Once you have downloaded the repository ensure that it's structure is as shown below:
+Once you have downloaded the repository ensure that its structure is as shown below:

 ```bash
 Website Codes/